chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

 # Wall Follower for TurtleBot3

-This project implements a wall follower behavior for the TurtleBot3 robot in ROS 2 Humble.
-The system includes three main components:

-1. **Wall Finder** - A service that detects walls using the robot's LiDAR sensor
-2. **Odometry Recorder** - An action server that records the robot's path
-3. **Wall Following** - The main node that implements the wall following behavior

 ## System Components

 ### wall_follower Package

-- **wall_finder.py**: Provides a service to find the nearest wall
-- **odom_recorder.py**: Action server to record odometry data
-- **wall_following.py**: Basic wall following implementation
 - **enhanced_wall_following.py**: Advanced wall following with improved control logic

 ### wall_follower_interfaces Package